dhh1128/codecraft.co/learned-helplessness-rats-and-people-power.md

 <strong>Working In Debt</strong>

-If you've ever worked on a truly yucky codebase--one littered with #ifdefs, massive and arcane functions, and undocumented and surprising logic; one having organizational principles known only to long-gone creators; one possessing far too few unit or regression tests; one smack dab in the middle of the strategic path of the company--then you know what it's like to be squeezed like a rat in a researcher's gloved fist.
+If you've ever worked on a truly yucky codebase &mdash; one littered with #ifdefs, massive and arcane functions, and undocumented and surprising logic; one having organizational principles known only to long-gone creators; one possessing far too few unit or regression tests; one smack dab in the middle of the strategic path of the company &mdash; then you know what it's like to be squeezed like a rat in a researcher's gloved fist.

 You have to fix bugs, but every change causes you to grit your teeth and cross ayour fingers and toes, because you have no confidence that the fix won't break something else. <em>Squeeze</em>.

-You know your <a title="Why Mental Models Matter" href="why-mental-models-matter.md" target="_blank">mental model</a> is incomplete--in fact, the mental model of everybody on the team is insufficient, even in the aggregate.
+You know your <a title="Why Mental Models Matter" href="why-mental-models-matter.md" target="_blank">mental model</a> is incomplete &mdash; in fact, the mental model of everybody on the team is insufficient, even in the aggregate.
 You avoid dark corners of the codebase; here there be dragons. <em>Squeeze</em>.

-You desperately want to refactor--but you know the Keepers of the Budget and Schedule™ will never consent to let you rewrite to nearly the degree that you need.
+You desperately want to refactor &mdash; but you know the Keepers of the Budget and Schedule™ will never consent to let you rewrite to nearly the degree that you need.
 And worse, you know that you really can't start this effort anyway, because the risk of destabilizing things is just too high.
 (Remember, you don't have enough unit or regression tests.) <em>Squeeze.</em>

 In that kind of codebase, you can come to feel like every breath of creativity, every spark of excitement, every hope that you can make a difference, is being squeezed right out of you.